Kong/docs.konghq.com/app/_hub/kong-inc/vault-auth/index.md

-* The `vaults.vault_token` form field is now marked as referenceable, which means it can be securely stored as a [secret](/gateway/latest/plan-and-deploy/security/secrets-management/getting-started) in a vault backend and called with a [reference](/gateway/latest/plan-and-deploy/security/secrets-management/reference-format).
+* The `vaults.vault_token` form field is now marked as referenceable, which means it can be securely stored as a [secret](/gateway/latest/plan-and-deploy/security/secrets-management/getting-started) in a vault.
+References must follow a [specific format](/gateway/latest/plan-and-deploy/security/secrets-management/reference-format).

 * Fixed plugin versions in the documentation.
 Previously, the plugin versions were labelled as `2.7.x`, `2.1.x`, `1.5.x`, `1.3-x`, `0.36-x`, and `0.35-x`.